ory/web/src/pages/blog/argon2-parameters-choice-best-practice.md

 hashing operation.
 This section is based on the [Argon2 specification paper](https://password-hashing.net/argon2-specs.pdf).

-1. Memory The memory used by the algorithm.
+1. Memory: The memory used by the algorithm.
 To make hash cracking more expensive for an attacker, you want to make this value as high as possible.
-2. Iterations The number of iterations over the memory.
+2. Iterations: The number of iterations over the memory.
 The execution time is linearly dependent on this parameter.
 It allows you to increase the computational cost required to calculate one hash.
-3. Parallelism The number of threads to use.
-This should be chosen as high as possible to reduce the thread imposed by parallelized hash cracking.
+3. Parallelism: The number of threads to use.
+This should be chosen as high as possible to reduce the threat imposed by parallelized hash cracking.
-4. Salt Length The authors of Argon2 recommend this parameter to be 128 bits, but say it can be reduced to 64 bits in the case of space constraints.
+4. Salt Length: The authors of Argon2 recommend this parameter to be 128 bits, but say it can be reduced to 64 bits in the case of space constraints.
-5. Key Length This parameter depends on the intended usage.
+5. Key Length: This parameter depends on the intended usage.
 The authors say a value of 128 bits should be sufficient for most applications.
 If you plan to use the hash as a derived key for e.g. AES, you can use this parameter to get a key of the required length.